 - have significant emotional distress that is affecting their functioning

 Sexual health matters.
-People who experience arousal issues should see a doctor and ask for help until something works.
+People who experience arousal issues should speak with a doctor and ask for help until their sexual health issues improve.